getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 });
 ```

-To send transaction, you will need to set the `tracesSampleRate` to a nonzero value.
+To send traces, you will need to set the `tracesSampleRate` to a nonzero value.
 The configuration above will capture 25% of your transactions.

 You can pass many different options to the `Tracing` integration (as an object of the form `{optionName: value}`), but it comes with reasonable defaults out of the box.